 The following limitations affect Cloud Volumes ONTAP HA pairs in Azure:

-HA pairs are not supported in US Gov regions and in Germany regions.
+HA pairs are not supported in some regions.